Directorate for Education and Human Resources

 EHR Core Research (ECR)

-If you are interested in reviewing ECR proposals please fill out and submit the ECR reviewer survey.
+If you are interested in reviewing ECR proposals please submit a brief CV to ECR@nsf.gov.

 Important Information for Proposers